Helios: Oxen of the Sun

-In his sacred island of Thrinacia, Helios kept his sacred flocks and herds of sheep and cattle.
-He owned seven herds of cows and many sheep as well; each flock numbered fifty beasts in it, totaling 350 cows and 350 sheep—the number of days of the year in the early Ancient Greek calendar; the seven herds correspond to the week, containing seven days.
-The cows did not breed (thus not increasing in number) or die (thus not decreasing in number).
-In the Homeric Hymn 4 to Hermes, after Hermes has been brought before Zeus by an angry Apollo for stealing Apollo's sacred cows, the young god excuses himself for his actions and says to his father that "I reverence Helios greatly and the other gods", not unaware of Helios' special connection to cows.
-Augeas, who in some versions is his son, safe-kept a herd of twelve bulls sacred to the god.
-Moreover, it was said that Augeas' enormous herd of cattle, as he owned more beasts than any other rich man or king could ever acquire in life, was a gift to him by his father; he made him the greatest master of flocks, and all he cattle to thrive and prosper unceasingly, with no end.
-Another place of their dwelling was named Erytheia, from where the Giant Alcyoneus stole them during the Gigantomachy, and it is mentioned he kept a herd of thick-fleeced sheep at Taenarum, which was also a well known entrance to the Underworld, located on the tip of the Mani peninsula, between the gulfs of Messenia and Laconia.
+Helios is said to have kept his sheep and cattle on his sacred island of Thrinacia, or in some cases Erytheia.
+Each flock numbers fifty beasts, totaling 350 cows and 350 sheep—the number of days of the year in the early Ancient Greek calendar; the seven herds correspond to the week, containing seven days.
+The cows did not breed or die.
+In the Homeric Hymn 4 to Hermes, after Hermes has been brought before Zeus by an angry Apollo for stealing Apollo's sacred cows, the young god excuses himself for his actions and says to his father that "I reverence Helios greatly and the other gods".

+Augeas, who in some versions is his son, safe-keeps a herd of twelve bulls sacred to the god.
+Moreover, it was said that Augeas's enormous herd of cattle was a gift to him by his father.

 Apollonia in Illyria was another place where he kept a flock of his sheep; a man named Peithenius had been put in charge of them, but the sheep were devoured by wolves.
-The other Apolloniates, thinking he had been neglectful, gouged out Peithenius' eyes.
+The other Apolloniates, thinking he had been neglectful, gouged out Peithenius's eyes.
 Angered over the man's treatment, Helios made the earth grow barren and ceased to bear fruit; the earth grew fruitful again only after the Apolloniates had propitiated Peithenius by craft, and by two suburbs and a house he picked out, pleasing the god.
-This story, more or less the same, albeit in a more detailed manner, is also attested by Greek historian Herodotus, who calls the man Evenius and records the story as a real historical event of the recent past, and not a mythological tale, but the anecdote attests to the divine introduction of prophecy, rather than a real biographical event.
-Herodotus adds that Evenius meant to buy new sheep to replace the ones he had lost, but was discovered, that the Apolloniates consulted the Oracle of Delphi, and were told that the god was angry at them because it was divine will for the sheep to be devoured.
-The Apolloniates asked Evenius what he wished in form of reparations, without mentioning the oracle, so Evenius asked for a moderate compensation.
+This story is also attested by Greek historian Herodotus, who calls the man Evenius.